IronLanguages/ironpython2/Documentation/getting-the-sources.md

 git pull
 ```

-h2.
-Initialize submodules
+### Initialize submodules

 The DLR (Dynamic Language Runtime) is a submodule of the ironpython2 repository, you need to initialize after cloning the repository.
 ```
 git submodule update --init`
 ```

-For more information there is an excellent tutorial on "getting started with git":http://kylecordes.com/2008/04/30/git-windows-go/
+For more information there is an excellent tutorial on [getting started with git](http://kylecordes.com/2008/04/30/git-windows-go/)